-The adverse economic conditions are taking a high toll on several local mining companies, which are frequently managed primarily for the benefit of foreign shareholders, to the detriment of the companies themselves.
+The adverse economic conditions continue to take a high toll on several local mining companies, which are frequently managed primarily for the benefit of foreign shareholders, to the detriment of the companies themselves.

-The new coronavirus crisis has caused disruptions in the mining sector, particularly in logistics through border closures, and increased prices of inputs needed in the extractive industry such as sulphur, which is necessary for the extraction of copper and cobalt.
+The now extended coronavirus crisis has caused disruptions in the mining sector, particularly in logistics through border closures, and increased prices of inputs needed in the extractive industry such as sulphur, which is necessary for the extraction of copper and cobalt.
 Most companies have reprised production since the initial months of the various lockdowns but the future of production remains uncertain as the coronavirus pandemic is taking a turn for the worst in the DRC.

-1 Aimery de Schoutheete is a senior partner and Thibaut Hollanders is a partner and Joëlle Thambwe Mwamini is an associate at Liedekerke Wolters Waelbroeck Kirkpatrick SCRL.
+1 Aimery de Schoutheete is a senior partner, Thibaut Hollanders is a partner and Joëlle Thambwe Mwamini is an associate at Liedekerke Wolters Waelbroeck Kirkpatrick SCRL.
 Martin Longompulu is a paralegal at Liedekerke DRC SASU.

 2 Act No. 007/2002 of 11 July 2002 establishing the Mining Code, as amended by Act No. 18-001 of 9 March 2018.